wrab2/disavebank/readme.md

 ## Don't add every single save out there, only useful ones
 Meaning that if you have save with for example 10 TME there's no need to have a save with 11 TME, 12 TME, 13 TME etc, they all achievable in a few seconds from 10 TME.
-Same goes for rockets, endorsements and time cubes.
+Same goes for rockets, endorsements, time cubes etc.

 ---